 I study learning and decision making.
-Much of my research looks at simple decision making, and simple skill learning, using measures of behaviour informed by work done in computational theory, robotics and neuroscience.
-More recently a strand of my research looks at complex decisions, and bias in decision making, and what might be called ‘evidence-informed persuasion’.
+Much of my research looks at risk and bias, and their management, in decision making.
+I am also interested in skill learning, using measures of behaviour informed by work done in computational theory, robotics and neuroscience.
+More recently a strand of my research looks at complex decisions, and the psychology of reason, argument and persuasion.

 Three core ambitions of my research are: